AndrewDryga/vagrant-box-osx/README.md

 Known issues
 --
-* Do not turn 3D acceleration on, or your Box will start retuning aborted condition and would not start in headless mode
+* Do not turn 3D acceleration on, or your Box will start retuning aborted condition and would not start in headless mode;
 * VirtualBox doen's have Guest additions for Mac OS X, so you can't have shared folders.
-Instead you can use normal network shared folders
+Instead you can use normal network shared folders;
-* If you face VM freezed on message ```hfs mounted macintosh hd on device root_device``` then you need to set cpuidset inside your Vagrantfile: ```vb.customize ["modifyvm", :id, "--cpuidset", "1","000206a7","02100800","1fbae3bf","bfebfbff"]``` (it's included since version 0.2)
+* If you face VM freezed on message ```hfs mounted macintosh hd on device root_device``` then you need to set cpuidset inside your Vagrantfile: ```vb.customize ["modifyvm", :id, "--cpuidset", "1","000206a7","02100800","1fbae3bf","bfebfbff"]``` (it's included since version 0.2);
+* If your mouse does not work on a MacBook Pro host machine, shut down the VM and open the VirtualBox Manager.
+Edit the VM's settings.
+Choose the _System_ tab.
+Under the _Motherboard_ sub-tab, set the _Chipset_ option to be _PIIX 3_, and set the _Pointing Device_ option to be _USB Tablet_.
+Restart the VM.

 Tips to build your own box
 --